cgwire/kitsu/docs/playlist-client/README.md

 * Fullscreen

 ::: tip
-Client can navigate frame per frame on the preview with the arrows **left** and **right** on the Keyboard.
+The client can navigate frame per frame on the preview with the arrows **left** and **right** on the Keyboard.
 :::

-Client can also:
+The client can also:
 * Navigate from element to element by clicking on it
-* See the color status and lenght of each element compare to the total
+* See the color status and length of each element compared to the total
-* See the position of the selected element compare to the total with the green dot
+* See the position of the selected element compared to the total with the green dot

 ## Client Review

-For each playlisted shot/asset, the client can choose the **task** and the **version** they want to see.
+For each playlisted shot/asset, the client can choose the **task** and the **version** They want to see.

 ![Playlist task selection](../img/getting-started/playlist_task_selection.png)
 ![Playlist version selection](../img/getting-started/playlist_version_selection.png)

-They can also play side by side two tasks of a shot.
+They can also play two tasks of a shot side by side.

 They can click on the **Compare** button ![Compare button](../img/getting-started/compare_button.png) and choose the second task type.